context-labs/autodoc/README.md

 <img src="https://raw.githubusercontent.com/context-labs/autodoc/master/assets/query.gif" alt="Markdownify" width="60%" style="border-radius:24px;">

 This is the core querying experience.
 It's very basic right now, with plenty of room of improvement.
-If you're interested in improving the Autodoc CLI querying experience, checkout this issue :)
+If you're interested in improving the Autodoc CLI querying experience, checkout [this issue](https://github.com/context-labs/autodoc/issues/11).

 ### Indexing
 Follow the steps below to generate documentation for your own repository using Autodoc.